Retail buyer

 - supermarkets

-Buyers are predominantly based at company head offices, many of which are in London and the South East, although a handful of the large national retailers are based elsewhere in the UK.
-Smaller regional retailers may also have buying positions.
+Buyers are predominantly based at company head offices, many of which are in London and the South East, although a number of large national retailers are based elsewhere in the UK.
+Smaller regional retailers may also employ buyers.

-Skills are transferable across different sectors because most organisations have a common need to buy goods, services or materials.
+Skills are transferable across sectors as most organisations need to purchase goods, services or materials.

 Look for job vacancies at: